A Practical Mode System for Recursive Definitions: Extension to a Full Language

 The OCaml compilation scheme, one of several possible ways of treating recursive declarations, proceeds by reserving heap blocks for the recursively-defined values, and using the addresses of these heap blocks (which will eventually contain the values) as dummy values: it adds the addresses to the environment and computes the values accordingly.
 If no vicious term exists, the addresses are never dereferenced during evaluation, and evaluation produces ``correct'' values.
 Those correct values are then moved into the space occupied by the dummies, so that the original addresses contain the correct result.

 This strategy depends on knowing how much space to allocate for each value.
-Not all OCaml types have a uniform size; for example, variants (sum types) may contain constructors with different arities, resulting in different in-memory size, and the size of a closure depends on the number of free variables.
+Not all OCaml types have a uniform size; e.g.~variant types may contain constructors with different arities, resulting in different in-memory sizes, and the size of a closure depends on the number of free variables.

 After checking that mutually-recursive definitions are meaningful using the rules we described, the OCaml compiler checks that it can realize them, by trying to infer a static size for each value.
 It then accepts to compile each declaration if either: \begin{itemize} \item it has a static size, or \item it doesn't have a statically-known size, but its usage mode of mutually-recursive definitions is always Ignore \end{itemize} (The second category corresponds to detecting some values that are actually non-recursive and lifting them out.
-Non-recursive values often occur in standard programming practice, when it is more consistent to declare a whole block as a single \code{let rec} but only some elements are recursive.)
+Such non-recursive values often occur in standard programming practice, when it is more consistent to declare a whole block as a single \code{let rec} but only some elements are recursive.)

 This static-size test may depend on lower-level aspects of compilation, or at least value representation choices.
 For example,

 has a static size (both branches have the same size), but